aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 Thank you for wanting to contribute!

+### Table of contents

+Write when you stop chopping and changing the format

 ## What should I know before I get started?

 ### The vision for Aletheia